More Like This

 Shada Palace

-It’s a brilliant example of the traditional architecture of South Arabia, replicated in the construction of the new Emira Palace, built a few meters from the heritage site.
+It’s a brilliant example of traditional South Arabian architecture, replicated in the new Emira Palace, built a few meters from the heritage site.

 In 2017, Sheda Palace underwent renovations and was converted into a museum for old planting, manuscripts, photographs, household tools, and coins, displaying life in Abha during the second half of the twentieth century.